 A parent might pursue custody of their child for several reasons.
 Some parents seek sole custody because of the incredible emotional attachment they have with their child.
 Others do so because of issues regarding the fitness and stability of the other parent.
 It’s important to focus on what the best interests of the child or children are as well.

-While some parents are capable of negotiating custody disputes among themselves, not everyone can get through such a serious conflict on their own.
+Some parents are capable of negotiating custody disputes among themselves.
+Not everyone can get through such a serious conflict on their own.
 If you are reading this, chances are that communication has broken down, and you are in need of outside help.
 That’s where a family law attorney comes in.

 Preparing for Your First Visit to a Family Law Office

 Your attorney will ask a long series of questions about your child’s relationship with the other parent, your relationship with that parent, and other aspects of your personal life.
 These questions will give your attorney a good overall understanding of where things sit and what he or she needs to do to help you achieve your custody goals.

 To best prepare for this conversation, gather the following documents and bring them with you on your first visit to the law office:

 - A prenuptial agreement, if it exists, and any separation agreements.

 - Information about the education and work history of both yourself and the other parent.

 - A copy of your household budget paired with income.
 Include a detailed breakdown of all child-related expenses.

 - If the other parent has ever been emotionally or physically violent with you or your child, bring any documentation supporting those claims.
 These documents might include medical or police reports, outcry witnesses or voiced concerns by a third-party, such as a teacher.